Community 18.03.15

 Professor Philip Jones, Sheffield Hallam University Vice-Chancellor, said: “We are delighted that the Government are backing our vision to develop the most advanced research and development centre for physical activity in the world.

 “The AWRC will play a leading role in revolutionising sport, health-care, physical activity and leisure.
-Working in collaboration with the private sector at the heart of the Olympic Legacy Park, our talented engineers and researchers will design new products and services from initial concept all the way through to market.
+Working in collaboration with the private sector at the heart of Sheffield Olympic Legacy Park, our talented engineers and researchers will design new products and services from initial concept all the way through to market.

 “This will cement Sheffield Hallam’s global reputation for putting the science into sport and physical activity, but the AWRC will also be an exceptional asset for Sheffield and the wider region in helping to attract new jobs and investment.
 We are looking forward to working with our partners to see our vision come to fruition.”